cmca-mv/.github/profile/README.md

         Our Association is a platform for the youth of Maldives to foster global awareness, creating opportunities for international collaboration, and develop skill sets that bridge and celebrates relationships between the peoples of Maldives and China through arts and culture.
         Our aim is to promote multiculturism.
 We avail opportunities to the youth of Maldives to have firsthand experience of the ancient culture and heritage of China.
         The founding of China-Maldivian Cultural Association is a lifelong dream of myself as a student at National Taiwan University during 1970s.
-        MSG>
+        MSG;
     }
     public function getMission(): string
     {